SweptThrone/WeatherPerish/README.md

 That's it.
 This one's just a dumb fun quick plugin.

+This uses a deprecated function on account of me having zero familiarity with the Spigot API and limited experience with Java and asynchronous/synchronous code stuff.

 LINKS:
 ZIP (JAR and README) - sweptthr.one/weatherperish.zip
 Source - github.com/SweptThrone/WeatherPerish